Little House on the Prairie: Connections with politics

 While Laura Ingalls Wilder wrote the Little House books, it was Rose Wilder Lane who edited them and it was Lane who had the rights after Wilder's death.
-Rose was an "outspoken antigovernment polemicist and is called one of the grandmothers of the libertarian movement."
+According to the New York Times Rose was an "outspoken antigovernment polemicist and is called one of the grandmothers of the libertarian movement."
 Lane's views were supported by her mother.
 Despite her mother's support of her political views, Lane went against her mother and what was written in her will by leaving the rights of the Little House books to Roger Lea MacBride after her own death.
 Roger Lea MacBride has strong connections to politics, being a once libertarian presidential candidate, and a member of the Republican Liberty Caucus.
 He gained the rights to the books not only from Lane's will but also through a legal battle with the library that Wilder wrote in her will should gain the rights after Lane's death.
 It was MacBride who allowed the television show to be made and who talked about Laura's books, and through the rights he made a great deal of money.

-Another political issue raised by the practice of homesteading as described in the Little House books is John Locke's Labor Theory of Property, which is the idea that if someone improves the land with their own labor that they then have rights to that land.

 Depiction of the United States Government

 Anti-governmental political views, such as those held by Rose Wilder Lane, have been attributed to the Little House books.
 In her article, "Little House on the Prairie and the Truth About the American West", historian Patricia Nelson Limerick connects Wilder's apparent and Lane's outright distaste for the government as a way to blame the government for their father's failure at homesteading.
-The books show the Wilder family to be entrepreneurs and show a form of hero worship of Laura Ingalls Wilder's parents.
 In "Little House on the Prairie and the Myth of Self Reliance", Julie Tharp and Jeff Kleiman say that the idea of the settlers' self-reliance, which they consider to be a myth, has contributed to conservative rhetoric, and that the Little House books are full of this myth.